Anti-BDS laws: German-Palestinian Women's Association v. Bonn

-The women's association filed an interim measure on the city's ban on its participation.
+The women's association filed an interim measure against the city's ban on its participation.
 The Administrative Court of Cologne instructed the City of Bonn to admit the women's association to the festival.
-In its verdict it held that the city's ban violated article 3(1), "All persons shall be equal before the law." and article 5(1), "Every person shall have the right freely to express and disseminate his opinions in speech, writing and pictures and to inform himself without hindrance from generally accessible sources." of the German Basic Law.
+In its verdict it held that the city's ban violated article 3(1), "All persons shall be equal before the law" and article 5(1), "Every person shall have the right freely to express and disseminate his opinions in speech, writing and pictures and to inform himself without hindrance from generally accessible sources" of the German Basic Law.